ignatandrei/RSCG_Examples/README.md

-# RSCG - 37 Examples of Roslyn Source Code Generators  / 6 created by Microsoft / 139 to be analyzed
+# RSCG - 37 Examples of Roslyn Source Code Generators  / 6 created by Microsoft /
+47 in queue / 92 that have problems

 If you want to see examples , please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***

 If you want just those from Microsoft, please click ***[Microsoft](https://ignatandrei.github.io/RSCG_Examples/v2/docs/category/microsoft-examples)***